CoronaSahayata/CoronaSahayata.github.io/server/README.md

 ## Server Configuration

+Develpoment:`npm start`
+Production: We will have a different banch and release accordingly.

 ### ENV Variables

-create a `.env` file in server root directory and define the following variables:
+Created a `develpoment.env` file in server root directory and define the following variables:

 - `PORT`
+- `MYSQL_USER`
-- `NODE_ENV`
+- `MYSQL_PASSWORD`

+We will have different .env files for development, testing and build.
+Only development.env is to kept public.
+Keepp all else in .gitignore